usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 ---

 ### Discussion Prompt (optional)
+>Note for vendors: this is an optional self-paced learning activity in the LMS.

-For your DITAP discussion assignment, consider a digital service acquisition that you have worked on or heard about and analyze how modern metrics and incentives could be applied:
+For this discussion assignment, consider a digital service acquisition that you have worked on or heard about and analyze how modern metrics and incentives could be applied:

 Choose a digital service your agency currently uses or is developing.
 This service could be: